 Managers have yet again been in the news this week with some high-profile sackings and lots of speculation about others’ positions.
 So on this week’s main listening report we take a look back at one of our older reports – this one is from the 2008-09 season – in order to look at some of the language used to describe the role of the football manager.
-This listening report is a shortened version of the regular weekly podcast.
-You can listen to the report by clicking on the link above.
+There is also a chance to practice your listening with a gap-fill (below).

 ‘All the world’s a stage and all the men and women merely players’ is taken from Shakespeare’s play As You Like It in which the seven stages of man are introduced.
 Here though, and with apologies to the ‘The Bard’, are the seven stages of being a football manager.

 Getting a job as a football manager is not such an easy prospect; as it seems that the same old faces are always involved.
 This is known as the managerial merry-go-round with bosses never really leaving football but seemingly just swapping jobs.
 Therefore, getting onto this merry-go-round is your first priority and to do so you need to read the job advertisements in the newspapers.
 Or more specifically, the football gossip on the back pages.

 Of course you need to send in a CV but before you do that you need to be linked with the post or become a target for the club.
 If you see your name written with these phrases then you can improve your job chances by expressing an interest in the position.

 Congratulations, you have been appointed as first team coach, or manager, or trainer or gaffer or whatever, you have the job.
 You have succeeded the previous incumbent and finally you can lead the team.
 You are in charge.
 Don’t forget to sign a contract and make sure there is a pay-out clause, just in case things don’t go as planned.
 You’ve made it.
 Well done.
 You’re on the managerial merry-go-round.